-What is an angle grinder?
-It is used mainly by metal workers, welders, car restoration people and by those who take their DIY seriously, to remove metal mostly or somooth out rough surfaces.
+It is used mainly by metal workers, welders, car restoration people and by those who take their DIY seriously, to remove metal mostly or smooth out rough surfaces.
+You can also use one for cutting brick or tidying up masonry.
 They are also, it has to be said, one of the most dangerous power tools to use, so you need to be extra careful when using this tool.

 In fact when it comes to workshop accidents, the angle grinder comes in at number two on the accident list, just after saws.
 These are one tool not to be messed around with, as they can do serious damage in the wrong hands.